afkvr/youtube/README.md

 Previously, users of this package have reported issues with their access token(s).
 To ensure you have the correct token, you simply need to review the `youtube_access_tokens` table you migrated earlier and review the value in the `access_token` column.

 **You need to check that a `refresh_token` exists within this value.
-If this is correct, you're all set to begin uploading.**
+If this is correct, you're all set to begin uploading. **

-You will also want to disable the routes used for authorization as they will no longer be required since you are now autheticated.
-The token you just reviewed, assuming as a `refresh_token` will automatically be handled.

 # Upload a Video